Generic selectors

 Does this sound hard?
 Yes!
 Beyond words!
 In fact, the difficulty of this was not lost on the disciples.
 Notice what the disciples said immediately after hearing that they must forgive everyone who repents of their offenses:

 Dealing with offenses, especially betrayals, requires much faith and agape love.
 Both only come from God.
-His love gives us the strength to bear all things, hope all things, and endure all things (1 Corinthians 13:7).
+His love gives us the strength to bear all things, hope all things, and endure all things (1 Cor.
+13:7).
 No one bears or endures good things.
 Agape love is the means to endure hardships and sufferings, much of which is the result of the evil caused by the sins of offenses.
 It is through God’s love that we are able to forgive others, including our enemies and those who betray us, because everything that is good and right comes from God.
 Faith gives us the means to trust in God’s promises to help us.
 We all live only by God’s mercy, grace, and love.
 Those who have been betrayed know the pain of offenses like few others—but it is through love, humility, and faith in God that they can overcome.

 CHAPTER 5